nccgroup/sobelow/README.md

 end
 ```

+When integrating Sobelow into a new project, there can be a
+large number of false positives.
+To mark all printed findings
+as false positives, run sobelow with the `--mark-skip-all` flag.

+Once you have tagged the appropriate findings, run
-Then, run the scan with the `--skip` flag.
+Sobelow with the `--skip` flag.

     $ mix sobelow --skip

+While `# sobelow_skip` comments can only mark function-level
-Config and Vulnerable Dependency findings cannot be skipped in
+findings (and so cannot be used to skip configuration issues),
-this way.
-For these, use the standard `ignore` option.
+the `--mark-skip-all` flag can be used to skip any finding
+type.

 ## Modules
 Findings categories are broken up into modules.
 These modules